cirosantilli/cpp-cheat/lapack/README.md

-Automatic dependencies installation may be available for your system in a make target of type:
-`make install-deps-XXX`, for example, `make install-deps-ubuntu`.

-#intro
+TODO BROKEN: how to install LAPACKE on Ubuntu 12.04?

+BLAS and LAPACK are:

 - linear algebra packages
 - de-facto standards
 - non-parallel
-- originally written in fortran
+- originally written in Fortran
-- there are also c interfaces available
+- also have C interfaces available

-it might be a good idea to understand how to interface fortran with c before trying the c interfaces
+    It might be a good idea to understand how to interface Fortran with C before the C interfaces.

-#install

-#related projects
+#Related projects

-##blas
+##BLAS

 <http://www.netlib.org/blas/>

-blas contains low level functions such as:
+BLAS contains low level functions such as:

 - vector norm
 - vector sum